euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/index.md

 ## Omnissa Workspace ONE SDK 24.07 for Android

-# What's new
+### What's new
 * Stability improvements and Bug fixes.
 * Third party library updates.

-# Compatibility
+### Compatibility
 * Android 7.0+ (i.e., API 24)
 * Workspace ONE UEM Console 2302+
 * Android Studio with the Gradle Android Build System (Gradle) 7.4+
 * JDK version 17
 * Workspace ONE Intelligent Hub for Android version 24.07

-# Integration
+### Integration
 The SDK is accessible from a Maven repository.
 For integration documentation, refer to the Omnissa Developer website: [Omnissa Developer Documentation](https://developer.omnissa.com/ws1-sdk-android/) and KB article: [https://kb.omnissa.com/s/article/6000158](https://kb.omnissa.com/s/article/6000158)

-## Downloads
+### Downloads

 Omnissa provides this Software Development Kit (the “Software”) to you subject to the following terms and conditions.
-By downloading, installing, or using the Software, you agree to be bound by the terms of [SDK License Agreement](https://static.omnissa.com/sites/default/files/omnissa-sdk-agreement.pdf).
+By downloading, installing, or using the Software, you agree to be bound by the terms of [SDK License Agreement](https://www.omnissa.com/omnissa-sdk-agreement/).
 If you disagree with any of the terms, then do not use the Software.

 For additional information, please visit the [Omnissa Legal Center](https://www.omnissa.com/legal-center/).

-## License
+### License

-This software is licensed under the [Omnissa Software Development Kit (SDK) License Agreement](https://static.omnissa.com/sites/default/files/omnissa-sdk-agreement.pdf); you may not use this software except in compliance with the License.
+This software is licensed under the [Omnissa Software Development Kit (SDK) License Agreement](https://www.omnissa.com/omnissa-sdk-agreement/); you may not use this software except in compliance with the License.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ## Omnissa Workspace ONE SDK 24.06.1 for Android

-# What's new
+### What's new
 * Migrated play core library to target Android API 34

 ## Omnissa Workspace ONE SDK 24.06 for Android

-# What’s new
+### What's new
 * Stability improvements and Bug fixes.
 * Third party library updates.

-# Compatibility
+### Compatibility
 * Android 7.0+ (i.e., API 24)
 * Workspace ONE UEM Console 2212+
 * Android Studio with the Gradle Android Build System (Gradle) 7.4+
 * JDK version 17
 * Workspace ONE Intelligent Hub for Android version 24.04

-# Integration
+### Integration
 The SDK is accessible from a Maven repository.
 For integration documentation, refer to the Omnissa Developer website: [Omnissa Developer Documentation](https://developer.omnissa.com/ws1-sdk-android/)

-# Important Update Starting June 2024
+### Important Update Starting June 2024
 From version 24.06 onwards, the Workspace ONE SDK for Android will no longer be available through the My Workspace ONE portal: ("https://my.workspaceone.com/")
 Instead, it will be distributed exclusively as a Maven GitHub package (“https://maven.pkg.github.com/euc-releases/Android-WorkspaceONE-SDK/“, “https://maven.pkg.github.com/euc-releases/ws1-intelligencesdk-sdk-android/” ).